niyando/niyando.github.io/_posts/web/2018-03-14-deploying-a-rails-application-to-aws-using-elastic-beanstalk.markdown

 Elastic Beanstalk is a tool created by AWS for deploying and scaling web applications in their eco-system.
 It's a great way to deploy your application and manage its resources the Heroku way on AWS.
 The eco system comprises of  services such as S3, ElastiCache, RDS, Route 53, SES etc which makes it easy and ideal to manage all resources of your application under one roof.

 AWS also provides a [Free Tier](https://aws.amazon.com/free/){:target="_blank"} where it provides the platform and essential services (micro instances) for no price for 12 months.
-This makes it an attractive option for developers and large/small enterprise to host their projects on AWS.
+This makes it an attractive option for developers and large/small enterprises to host their projects on AWS.

 This post outlines necessary steps to deploy your web application (Rails) to AWS using EBS (Elastic Beanstalk).
 Assuming an existing rails app using git for version control, let's get started.